-Important: The manufacturer does not recommend using auto scale in Bi-Vent/APRV mode, when patient breathing is spontaneous on both levels.
+Important: MAQUET does not recommend using auto scale in Bi-Vent/APRV mode, when patient breathing is spontaneous on both levels.

-5.3 Show loops
+5.3 SHOW LOOPS

 The Loops function provides a graphical representation of the relationship between flow-volume and pressure-volume.